How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Conclusion and Perspectives

-This paper introduces a new large and disassortative document-document graph dataset named \mbox{\textit{WikiVitals}} and adapts a fair comparison method of GNNs to GMNN to evaluate the contribution of three distinct sources of information for a semi-supervised node classification task: the node features, the underlying graph structure and the label correlations.
-Experimental results confirm the significant contribution of taking into account the graph structure in addition to node features, provided that we choose an architecture adapted to the level of assortativity of the graph.
-Taking into account label correlations via GMNN seems to have a significant effect mainly in contexts where little training data is available.
-The results were observed for both \mbox{\textit{WikiVitals}} and classical datasets, which makes us confident that is this conclusion holds for a practical use of GMNN.
-For future work we intend to leverage the hierarchical categorization that comes with the \mbox{\textit{WikiVitals}} dataset to improve classification accuracy.
+This paper introduces a new large and disassortative document-document graph dataset named \mbox{\textit{WikiVitals}} and adapts a fair comparison method of GNNs to GMNN to evaluate the contribution of three distinct sources of information for a semi-supervised node classification task: the node features which encodes the content the documents, the underlying graph structure and the label correlations.